BettinaTee03/SC2002-Final-Year-Project-Management-System/README.md

 Simply download the files into your local drive and open the project in your preferred IDE (e.g. Eclipse).
 Build the project, locate the main file `src/Assignment/MainApp.java` and run it.
 ### Resetting the System Data
 1. Locate the Excel sheets (e.g., `student_list.xlsx`, `faculty_list.xlsx`) containing the system data in the Library directory `Library/Excel_Sheets`.
-2. Replace the current Excel sheets with the original ones provided `Library/Excel_Sheets_OG`.
+2. Replace the current Excel sheets with the original ones provided in `Library/Excel_Sheets_OG`.
 3. Ensure that the system is not running during this process.
 4. Run the system again following the steps mentioned above.
 ### Notes